-Here in Sydney, in an eclectic suburb called Newtown, There is an iconic second-hand bookshop that has entertained the masses with reading material, and provided students at nearby Sydney University with cheaper text books for over 50 years.
+Here in Sydney, in an eclectic suburb called Newtown, there is an iconic second-hand bookshop that has entertained the masses with reading material and provided students at nearby Sydney University with cheaper text books for over 50 years.

 The bookshop was one of many opened and run by Bob Gould, who was an activist during the 60’s who protested war and conscription.
 Bob died in 2011 after falling from a ladder in the bookshop while sorting books.
-It is at present run by one of his daughters, and staffed by dedicated staff that really have been there for years.
+It is at present run by one of his daughters, and staffed by dedicated staff who really have been there for years.

 There are over 75,000 titles in their catalogue.
 Many of these titles have multiple copies.
 I would estimate over 100,000 books in this store.
 When I asked about a title, the attendant knew exactly where it was, called another attendant to go get it for me, and gave him a torch.
-This tore would not be out of place in a JK Rowling book.
+This store would not be out of place in a J.K.
+Rowling book.
 I can see some young witches lining up at the counter all seeking second hand copies of Spells and Incantations or something.

 I went just to browse really, and managed to find some books by the author Orson Scott Card, who is a favorite science fiction writer.
 I also picked up two books by David Marr, on Patrick White, whom I just studied as part of my BA (lit).
 The books were very reasonably priced, and in good condition.